Avnet/meta-maaxboard/README.md

 # meta-maaxboard

 A meta-layer for Embest MaaXBoard.
+This is eIQ(NXP eIQ Machine Learning) branch.
+It could build a image including the eIQ softwares:

+- OpenCV 4.0.1
+- Arm Compute Library 19.02
+- Arm NN 19.02
+- ONNX runtime 0.3.0
+- TensorFlow 1.12
+- TensorFlow Lite 1.12

+Below will show you how to setup Yocto Development Env and how to build the eIQ image.

 ## How to